magimedical/docs.happypathology.com/src/content/docs/guides/data-model.md

 ```

-## All Supported Fields
+## All Patient Info Fields
-This is a comprehensive list of fields extracted by HappyPathology from medical documents.
+This is a comprehensive list of fields that are extracted and placed into the `patient_info` object.

 ### Patient Information